georgiee/angular-workshop-skipbo/docs/challenges/01-modules.md

 </details>

 ## Completed
 That's it.
-You completed the first challenge🏅
+You completed the first challenge 🏅

 You reached branch `workshop/01-modules-service-end` by completing the following tasks: